 $175 per adult | $145 per youth

 This trip starts at Ohinepane which is a short 20 minute drive down river from our Taumarunui base.
-This means you skip several of the early big rapids, but not all the amazing scenery.
+This means you skip several of the early big rapids, but not all the amazing scenery, and is absolutely Karen's favourite day.

-Travel through farmland, fantastic rock formations, abounding waterfalls, and you are in the Whanganui National Park which you stay in until you come off the river at Pipiriki.
-Enjoy the waterfalls, the many bird species, and the iconic Bridge to Nowhere.
+Along the 4 days you will travel through farmland, fantastic rock formations, abounding waterfalls, and you are in the Whanganui National Park which you stay in until you come off the river at Pipiriki.
+Enjoy the waterfalls, the many bird species, and the iconic Bridge to Nowhere walk.

 5 Day Journey (recommended)